 You may be wondering what treatment options are available for cats with arthritis.

 There are many treatment options available.
 Once diagnosed with arthritis, a veterinarian may recommend a number of treatment options ranging from acupuncture to medication to lifestyle changes to physical therapy and even stem cell therapy.

 Not all pet insurance companies cover alternative therapies like acupuncture.
 With Spot Pet Insurance, you can submit a claim for alternative therapies* performed by licensed medical professionals to help give your cat the best, holistic care!

 Cats with Arthritis can Live Long, Happy Lives

 When treated by a veterinary professional, many cats can go on to have long, happy lives with minimal pain or discomfort from their arthritis.

 Cats with arthritis do not typically see a decrease in their life span and, with treatment from a medical professional and some lifestyle changes (encouraging weight loss, changing the height of their food and water bowls, and providing an extra cushioned bed), they can live comfortably.

-SPOT hopes to help you provide your pet with the best treatment for eligible medical expenses.
-Get customized coverage for your pet’s specific needs and a personalized quote in under 30 seconds.
+Spot hopes to help you provide your pet with the best treatment for eligible medical expenses.
+Get customized coverage with cat insurance from Spot.
+When you sign up for Spot, your pet’s specific needs are covered.
+We will send you a personalized quote in under 30 seconds.